CLOSED FOR THE SEASON • Information may be outdated. Add this

 So, what exactly do you need from me, film-wise?

-HRAFF prefers submitted films to be on DVD.
-You need to be responsible for making sure your film has undergone the relevant technical and quality checking before submitting through.
+HRAFF prefers submitted films to be a secure online screener or DVD.
+You need to be responsible for making sure your film has undergone the relevant technical and quality checking before submitting.
 This should include – checking for digital glitching, artefacting, audio peaking, loss of vision or sound, sound syncing issues or any issues around the way the disc you’re giving us actually works.
 The video in the disc should be of a high quality in encoding – this means that it does not appear compressed, blocky or difficult to view on the final submission disc that you’re giving us.
 Please also ensure what you’re giving us is free of scratches fingerprints, and please ensure that your disc is labelled with the title of the film, the duration, and your name and contact details.

 When you’re submitting your work to HRAFF, you’re doing so at your own risk – we can’t be responsible for loss, delay of delivery or any damage to the material that is received.
 Where we find that there are technical issues with your film, and it’s something we need to address in final consideration of the film for the festival, we’ll get in touch with you to provide the opportunity to resubmit, pending available time and circumstance.